More than 100 House Democrats urge Biden to implement changes in Cuba policy

 After witnessing the Cuban government’s response to the protests this year, a senior administration official said the administration was now seeking “a third way” that “allows us to transcend what has been a pendulum between Republican and Democratic administrations that have no consistency.”

-Measures already drafted, which the administration had hoped to announce before the end of this year, include a reauthorization of remittances and U.S. citizen travel to Cuba — in both cases, more than the paltry amount Trump allowed but less than under Obama.
-A Biden promise in July to guarantee Internet connectivity on the island, avoiding government shutdowns of social media, ran into technological and legal problems.
+Drafted measures, which the administration had hoped to announce before the end of this year, include a reauthorization of remittances and U.S. citizen travel to Cuba.
+In both cases, they are more than the paltry amount Trump allowed but less than under Obama.
+A promise from Biden in July to guarantee Internet connectivity on the island, and avoiding government shutdowns of social media, ran into technological and legal problems.

-Although only Congress can reverse the long-standing economic embargo, Biden could change the rules on remittances and travel, and loosen implementation rules on aid and trade by himself.
+Although only Congress can reverse the economic embargo, Biden could change the rules on remittances and travel, and loosen implementation rules on aid and trade, by himself.
+But change appears unlikely this year.

-But change appears increasingly unlikely this year.
-Asked Thursday about Cuba’s continued presence on the U.S. list of state sponsors of terrorism, the State Department’s acting coordinator for counterterrorism John T. Godfrey said that “the Cuba policy and the designation ... are under review.”

-Godfrey spoke to reporters Thursday following the State Department’s 2020 Country Report on Terrorism.
+Asked Thursday about Cuba’s continued presence on the U.S. list of state sponsors of terrorism, the State Department’s acting coordinator for counterterrorism John T. Godfrey said “the Cuba policy and the designation” are “under review.”
+He spoke to reporters after the State Department’s 2020 Country Report on Terrorism.

-Although Obama removed Cuba from the list of state sponsors, Trump re-listed it just days before leaving office, a move many experts said was unwarranted by Cuban behavior that bore little resemblance to that of other countries on the list
+Although Obama removed Cuba from the list of state sponsors, Trump added it back just days before leaving office, a move many experts said was unwarranted by Cuban behavior that bore little resemblance to that of other countries on the list

-They include Iran, Syria and North Korea, which was taken off the list in 2008, and relisted in 2017.
-Unlike the other three, Thursday’s latest terror report provided no information regarding Cuba’s listing.
+They include Iran, Syria and North Korea, which was taken off the list in 2008, and added back in 2017.
+Unlike the other three, Thursday’s latest terrorism report provided no information regarding Cuba’s listing.

 “I’m afraid that I don’t have anything that I can share in terms of sort of an end date or an anticipated end date with respect to [the Cuba] review,” Godfrey said.